-- Digitally certified PDF signature - · Print form, manually sign, scan to PDF
+- · Digitally certified PDF signature - · Print form, manually sign, scan to PDF

-Laura A. Weil

-Public Prep Network

-1. List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).

-Trustee, Public Prep Academies

-2. Are you related, by blood or marriage, to any person employed by the school and/or education corporation?

-If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.

-3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?

-If Yes, please describe the nature of your relationship and if the student could benefit from your participation.
+Tr Trustee Name: La aura A. Weil Na ame of Charter School Education Corporation: Pι ublic Prep Network 1.
+List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Trustee, Public Prep Academies 2.
+Are you related, by blood or marriage, to any person employed by the school and/or education corporation?
+Yes No If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
+3. student currently enrolled in a school operated by the education corporation?
+Yes No If Yes , please describe the nature of your relationship and if the student could benefit from your participation.
+NO

 4. Are you related, by blood or marriage, to any person that could otherwise benefit from your participation as a board member of the education corporation?

-If Yes, please describe the nature of your relationship and if this person could benefit from your participation.

-5. Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities?

-If Yes, please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.
+Yes No If Yes, please describe the nature of your relationship and if this person could benefit from your participation.
+NO 5.
+Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities?
+Yes No If Yes , please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.
+NO